Dr Miguel Montenegro

 Thank you for looking into my profile.

 My other area of expertise includes issues related to brain injury, dementia and learning disabilities.
 This includes specialist assessments for conditions like ADHD, Autism, dementia, memory problems, capacity assessments, personality and so on.

-I have a particular interest in working with hard to reach communities, and in particular people that identify as being from minority groups.
-I can carry out assessments of memory, attention, intelligence, personality and so on.
+I have a particular interest in working with hard to reach communities, and in particular people that identify as being from minority groups, and people who have had traumatic pasts.